boundary/boundary-plugin-elasticsearch/README.md

 ### Plugin Setup

-In order for the plugin to collect statistics from Elasticsearch, it needs access to the cluster stats API endpoint.
-In a default installation, this would be `http://127.0.0.1:9200/_cluster/stats`, but the port or path may be modified in configuration.
+In order for the plugin to collect statistics from Elasticsearch, it needs access to the cluster stats, cluster health and nodes stats API endpoint.
+In a default installation, this would be `http://127.0.0.1:9200/_cluster/stats`, `http://127.0.0.1:9200/_cluster/health`, `http://127.0.0.1:9200/_nodes/stats` but the port or path may be modified in configuration.

 ### Plugin Configuration Fields